 Providing strong Board oversight of risk through performance and quality monitoring; and addressing any issues which arise.

-Monitoring Community Safeguarding Public Protection Incidents and any action plans arising from learning; including those arising from Youth Justice Board National Standards audits or Government led inspections (including Ofsted or Her Majesty’s Inspectorate of Probation).
+Monitoring Community Safeguarding Public Protection Incidents and any action plans arising from learning; including those arising from Youth Justice Board National Standards audits or Government led inspections (including Ofsted or Her Majesty’s Inspectorate of Probation)

 Responding to any concerns escalated by the WMYJS Leadership Team or Case Manager through CSP\learning reviews which identifies structural or organisational barriers to effective risk management.